ibm-cloud-docs/cloud-object-storage/basics/sse-c.md

 # Manage encryption

 All objects stored in {{site.data.keyword.cos_full}} are encrypted by default using multiple randomly generated keys and an all-or-nothing-transform.
-While this default encryption model is remarkably secure, some workloads need to be in possession of the encryption keys used.
+While this default encryption model is highly secure, some workloads need to be in possession of the encryption keys used.
+Keys can either be managed manually by a client, or can be managed using IBM Key Protect.

+For more information on Key Protect, [see the documentation](/docs/services/keymgmt/index.html#getting-started-with-key-protect).

 ## Uploading objects using customer keys.